object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 very widely followed set of conventions.
 These are codified in one of the Python standards documents, `PEP 8
 <https://www.python.org/dev/peps/pep-0008/>`_ [#pep]_.
 PEP 8 isn't all
-that long and it is worth taking the time to read.
+that long, and it is worth taking the time to read.
 Not every rule in PEP 8 is reproduced in this chapter, though many of the most commonly encountered ones are.
 Conversely, PEP 8 is rather narrowly concerned with code layout rules while this chapter roams more widely.